weinkauf/TeXnicCenter-Manual/source/doctemplates.rst

 * Letters
 * University

-Whereby the directory "Letters" contains the following templates:
+Whereby the directory :file:`Letters` contains the following templates:

 * :file:`Love Letter.tex`

-The company's directory contains the following sub-directories:
+Company's directory contains the following sub-directories:

-* General
+* :file:`General`
-* Articles
+* :file:`Articles`
-* Letters
+* :file:`Letters`

-Whereby the directory "Letters" contains the following templates:
+Whereby the directory :file:`Letters` contains the following templates:

 * :file:`Order.tex`
 * :file:`Notice.tex`

-When creating a new project, TeXnicCenter will analyse the directories specified in the path options.
-The sub folders of the template directories listed there will become categories, which are represented by the tabs on the left side of the dialog :dialog:`Project New` and the files contained in the sub folders will be listed, when choosing the according tab.
+When creating a new project TeXnicCenter will analyse the directories specified in the path options.
+The sub-directories of the template directories listed there will become categories which are represented by the tabs on the left side of the :dialog:`Project New` dialog and the files contained in the sub-directories will be listed when the according tab has been chosen.

-In our example, these tabs would be available:
+In our example these tabs would be available:

 * Articles
 * General